YaroslavaSabitova/conecom-project/README.md

 * JS code is made of blocks, minified and obfuscated;
 * pictures from img folder are minified automatically;
 * compilled project is ready in dist folder.

+For 2 sliders I used [Swiper](https://swiperjs.com/), which is installed locally.

 ----------------